 The easiest way to flatter your subject is to put it in the best light.
 If you want your subjects' faces to shine, turn them so the sun is shining on their faces.
 If you want your photo of your cruise ship to look like the brochures, take the photo on the sunny side of the ship.
 Alternately, if you want to catch the glistening of light on the ocean, take the photo when the sun is low enough to bounce off the waves.

 This is a fairly simple story -- there's no time like sunrise or sunset to take compelling, interesting and even stunning travel photos.
 Sunrise in particular can produce very striking images, in part because most people are not awake at the crack of dawn, and so can still be surprised by a sunrise photo.

-In some situations, turning the camera on its side to take a vertical shot is just not good composition, it is almost essential -- when taking a photo of the Space Needle, for example.
-But taking vertical shots also has an added benefit: it will enhance the interest of your overall photo collection considerably, adding geometrical variety as folks flip through your vacation album.
+In some situations, turning the camera on its side to take a vertical shot is just not good composition, it is almost essential -- when taking a photo of Auckland's Sky Tower, for example.
+But taking vertical shots also has an added benefit: it will enhance the interest of your overall photo collection considerably, adding geometrical variety as folks flip through your vacation slideshow.

 When giving instructions to new photographer hires, I always tell them that the interesting parts of the scene should start at the left edge of the viewfinder and end at the right edge.
 That is, the subject should absolutely fill the frame such that the edges of the photo will include as little superfluous imagery and information as possible.

 I find this tactic offers a couple of distinct advantages.
 First, the intended subject of your photo is absolutely clear to anyone who sees the photo.
 And second, the photo becomes a thing apart from how we usually see the world, which is more or less in 180-degree panorama thanks to our peripheral vision.
 A photograph can isolate and amplify our experience, which turns out to be one of the attractions of travel itself, as well.